 Table of Contents

-- Step 1 – Install the Quickbooks Connector app in your Shopify dashboard
+- Step 1 – Install the Quickbooks Online app in your Shopify dashboard

 - Step 2 – Connect your Shopify store to your Quickbooks Online account

 - Step 4 – Setup order sync automation

 - Step 5 – Sync New Products